LD4P/bf-workshop-2019/lde-edit-rdf/react.md

 [https://github.com/LD4P/sinopia_editor/blob/master/src/components/editor/property/InputValue.jsx](https://github.com/LD4P/sinopia_editor/blob/master/src/components/editor/property/InputValue.jsx)

-In this code snippet from that file, shows the `InputValue` component being defined as a `const` with an important data structure `props` that are properties of the component.
+In this code snippet from that file, shows the `InputValue` component being defined as a `const` type variable with an important data structure `props` that are properties of the component.
 The next two lines set two constants, `isLiteral` and `label` that are themselves one-line functions that return conditional values when called by the component.
 Similarly, the `const handleEditClick` wraps two function calls that change the language and remove an item.